 Learn how to make this beautiful red pom pom wreath the easy way by using a wire wreath frame and chunky yarn for a full and lush Christmas wreath.

 I really like the look of wreaths made with pom poms but I didn't want to go through the time and effort to make the actual pom poms.
-So I came up with this sort of loose, lazy version of a pom pom and it made a great Christmas wreath for our front door.
+So I came up with this sort of loose, lazy version of a pom pom craft and it made a great Christmas wreath for our front door.

 I'm using yarn similar to the chunky yarn wreath that I made last year.
 I think it gives the whole project a nice rich and full look.
+I purchased my at Hobby Lobby but you can find the same or similar yarn at any craft store such as Michaels or even on Amazon.

 How to Make an Easy Pom Pom Wreath

 Start by wrapping the yarn around a 2 x 4 inch piece of cardboard.
 I wrapped it 20 times.
+(You don't need a fancy pom pom maker for this craft project.)

 Next, take the ends of the yarn and slip them under the wrapped pieces to the other side.